MurphyRP/DSESpark_day2/README.md

 https://github.com/MurphyRP/DSESpark_day2/blob/master/sensorData.cql

-3) On each node, add '<logger name=”com.datastax.driver.core.RequestHandler” level=”TRACE”/>' to each logback-spark-executor.xml file
+3) On each node, edit each logback-spark-executor.xml file

 In the \<configuration\> section, add
 ```